Garrettbao/SudokuSolverGUI/README.md

 Once you have input the puzzle using either method, you have two options to solve it:

 - **Sleep time(ms)**:
-    - Set the sleep time to slow down the solving process
+    - Enter an integer from 1 to 100 in the **"Sleep time input box"**.
-    - Enter an integer from 1 to 100 for sleeping time in ms
+    - The solver will set the sleep time in ms to slow down the solving process.

 - **Solve With Animation**:
     - Click the **"Solve With Animation"** button.